kunal-geeks/7up7down/README.md

 The frontend should now be running on http://localhost:3000 and the backend on http://localhost:5000.

 📄 API Endpoints

-Roll Dice
+-Roll Dice
-URL: /roll-dice
+-URL: /roll-dice
-Method: POST
+-Method: POST
-Description: Rolls two dice and calculates the result based on the bet.
+-Description: Rolls two dice and calculates the result based on the bet.

 Request Body:
 ```json